Table of Contents

 Core strength is not just about having a six-pack.

-By focusing on core-strength exercises to build a strong core can help to better support your body during movement.
+By focusing on core exercises with a ball you can enhance your strength to better support your body during everyday movements.

-Aside from strength, core stability is also important which can help with proper alignment of your entire body.
+Aside from strength, core stability is also important which can help with proper alignment of your spine.

 Benefits Of Exercise Ball Core Strength Workouts

-Here are some benefits of incorporating exercise ball core training into your workout routine:
+Here are some benefits of incorporating exercise ball core exercises into your workout routine:

 Targets Multiple Muscle Groups